 But I also love to be rewarded.

-So getting my little check from Blogher every three months is rewarding.
+So getting my little paycheck from BlogHer every three months is very rewarding.

-When I started this blog, it was completely for me.
+When I started this blog, it was for me.

-But I have grown, not in leaps and bounds like a lot of bloggers do but I have grown in what I consider to be very prosperous ways.
+But I have grown, not in leaps and bounds like a lot of bloggers do, but I have grown in what I consider being very prosperous ways.

-I have met so many engaging and affirming human beings since starting blogging in the forms of readers, other bloggers, and friends who read my blog and I became closer to because of the blog.
+I have met so many engaging and affirming human beings since starting blogging as readers, other bloggers, and friends who read my blog and I became closer to because of the blog.

 This blog has created such an amazing outlet for me.

-I am a better mom because of it, not in spite of it because I get to vent in healthy ways about things I love to do.
+I am a better mom because of it, not despite it, because I get to vent in healthy ways about things I love to do.

 Like cook, decorate, paint, write, and be sarcastic.

 But I don’t know how to do many things as it pertains to blogging.